For a long time, I believed that if something was meant for my growth, it would feel relieving, expansive and like a deep exhale.

 Over time, we all develop patterns that help us survive.
 These personality and conditioned patterns are not random.
 They are intelligent.
 Each way of responding, each habit of relating, once served a purpose.
 It helped us stay connected.
 It helped us belong.
 It helped us feel safe enough in the world we were born into.

-But as we begin to work on that relationship with ourselves, the nervous system remembers these conditioned habits long after the mind begins to question them.
+But as we begin to grow, the nervous system remembers these patterns long after the mind begins to question them.

-So when we begin to change, even when the change is deeply aligned with our soul and deeper longings, the body can protest.
+So even when change is deeply aligned with our soul and deeper longings, the body can protest.
 Growth threatens the familiar.
-Truth disrupts attachment patterns.
-Authenticity asks us to risk something real, which often requires that we show up differently.
+Authenticity asks us to risk something real.

 In my own life, this awareness changed my marriage.
 It changed my relationships.
 It changed how I showed up in the world.

-And it came at a cost that looked like letting go of who I was supposed to be and how I was supposed to live to embrace who I was becoming and a life that felt good to my soul.
+And it came at a cost that looked like letting go of who I was supposed to be in order to become who I truly was.

 There was a point where maintaining what was familiar required more energy than facing the unknown.
 Where staying the same demanded more from my nervous system than allowing myself to evolve.
 Where the quiet ache of self-abandonment became louder than the fear of change.

-But this liminal space and crossing were not graceful.
+But this crossing was not graceful.
 It was uncomfortable.
 It was destabilizing.
 It was painful at times.

 This is where tools matter.
 Not tools to fix ourselves.
 Tools to stay with ourselves.

-Meditation and self-compassion taught me how to regulate my nervous system so I could tolerate the truth I was seeing.
-It gave me the capacity to remain present when my old strategies no longer worked.
-It allowed me to pause rather than collapse back into what was familiar simply because it felt safer.
+Meditation and self-compassion practices help us to regulate our nervous system so we can navigate our growth with greater stability.
+They give us the capacity to remain present when our old strategies no longer work.
+They allow us to pause rather than collapse back into what is familiar simply because it feels safer.

 Without regulation, awareness can feel unbearable.
 With regulation, it becomes transformational.

 This is not a quick journey.
-It is a sacred one that threatens our sense of self, and that is why change is so hard.
+It is a sacred one that threatens our sense of self, and that is why change is both challenging and deeply meaningful.

 Leave A Comment